How to Read a Hospital Monitor and Interpret Key Parameters

 • Blood pressure readings have two numbers: systolic and diastolic.
 A normal reading is about 120 over 80 mmHg.
 Tell someone if you see sudden changes.

 • Oxygen saturation (SpO₂) shows how well your blood carries oxygen.
 A normal level is 95 percent or higher.
 Tell staff if it goes below 90 percent.
+Learn more in our detailed guide: What is SpO2 and What is a Normal SpO2 Level?

 • Respiratory rate counts how many breaths you take each minute.
 Normal rates are different for each age.
 Tell your nurse if breathing is fast or slow.

 • Hospital monitors use alarms to warn staff about big changes.
 Learn the alarm sounds and colors so you know when to get help.
+See our hospital monitor alarms guide for details.

 • If you do not understand the monitor readings, ask your nurse to explain.
 Nurses are there to help you learn about your health.